lightbend-labs/dbuild/docs/src/sphinx/download.rst

-     config-file (not required)   The name of the dbuild configuration file target (not required)        If a target project name is specified, dbuild will build only that project and its dependencies
+     config-file (not required)   The name of the dbuild configuration file target (not required)        If a target project name is specified, dbuild will build only that project and its dependencies Multiple targets are also possible, supplying a comma separated list (with no blanks).

    Subcommand: checkout
    Use "dbuild checkout" to check out one project from a previously compiled